MarceloMaurin/Combustivel_Medicamentos/README.md

 This behavior can be seen in some articles below:
 <br/>
 <ol>
-<li><a href="http://www.sicoobexecutivo.com.br/ns/entenda-por-que-Quando-os-indices-da-bolsa-caem-o-dolar-aumenta/> Understand why when stock market indices fall, the dollar rises</a></li>
+<li><a href="http://www.sicoobexecutivo.com.br/ns/entenda-por-que-Quando-os-indices-da-bolsa-caem-o-dolar-aumenta/"> Understand why when stock market indices fall, the dollar rises</a></li>
-<li><a href="http://sicoobexecutivo.com.br/ns/enenda-por-que-Quando-os-indices-da-bolsa-caem-o-dolar-aumenta/">Dollar operates on the rise and Bag drops</a></li>

 </ol>

 <h4>Second Data Analysis</h4>